-Accesses within a given burst may be programmed to be either sequential or interleaved; this is referred to as the burst type and is selected via bit M3.
+Accesses within a given burst may be programmed either to be sequential or interleaved; this is referred to as the burst type and is selected via bit M3.

-The ordering of accesses within a burst is determined by the burst length, the burst type and the starting column address, as shown in Table 1.
+The ordering of accesses within a burst is determined by BL, the burst type and the starting column address, as shown in Table 4 on page 15.

-Figure 1 Mode Register Definition
+Figure 5: Mode Register Definition